omora14/cse212-csharp/csharp-tutorial/linkedlist-problem-solution/linked-list.md

 {
     public static void Main()
     {
-        LinkedList list = new LinkedList();
+        Playlist playlist = new Playlist();

-        // Adding elements to the list
+        // Adding songs to the playlist
-        list.AddFirst(10);
-        list.AddLast(20);
-        list.AddLast(30);
+        playlist.AddFirst("Song 1");
+        playlist.AddLast("Song 2");
+        playlist.AddLast("Song 3");

-        // Display the list
+        // Display the playlist
-        list.Display();
+        playlist.Display();

-        // Remove the first element
+        // Remove the first song
-        list.RemoveFirst();
-        list.Display();
+        playlist.RemoveFirst();
+        playlist.Display();

-        // Find a node with a specific value
+        // Find a song with a specific title
-        Node foundNode = list.Find(20);
+        Song foundSong = playlist.Find("Song 2");
-        Console.WriteLine(foundNode != null ? $"Found: {foundNode.Data}" : "Not Found");
+        Console.WriteLine(foundSong != null ? $"Found: {foundSong.Title}" : "Not Found");

-        // Remove a node with a specific value list.Remove(20);
+        // Remove a song with a specific title playlist.Remove("Song 2");
-        list.Display();
+        playlist.Display();
     }
 }
 ```
-## Real-World Problem: Managing a Playlist

-Imagine you are developing a music playlist application where users can add, remove, and reorder songs.
-Using a linked list allows you to efficiently add new songs to the beginning or end of the playlist and remove songs without shifting other elements.
-Here's how you might use a linked list for this:

-1. Add a Song: When a user adds a song to the playlist, you can insert it at the end of the list using AddLast.
-2. Remove a Song: To remove a song, you can search for the song by its title and then use Remove to delete it from the list.
-3. Display Playlist: Use Display to show all songs in the playlist in the order they were added.

-## Conclusion
+# Conclusion

 Linked lists are a versatile and dynamic data structure that provides efficient insertion and deletion operations compared to arrays.
-Understanding linked lists is crucial for solving problems that involve dynamic data management, such as implementing playlists or other sequential data structures.
-The provided C# examples demonstrate how to implement and use linked lists effectively, offering a solid foundation for tackling various computational challenges.
+Understanding linked lists is crucial for solving problems that involve dynamic data management, such as implementing and managing a music playlist.